aisgbnok/provisioning/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+I cannot stress enough that the goal of this project is to provide a documentation and learning space for Windows Provisioning.
+Please act accordingly to keep this space safe for this purpose.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our